ClermontDigital/RecipeCards/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Loading States**: Shows loading indicators while fetching recipe data
 - **Color Coding**: Each recipe has a customizable header color
+ - **Sections**: When multiple entries exist, the card groups recipes by section title
  - **Entry Filter**: When multiple entries exist, a dropdown filter appears.
 You can also target a specific entry with `entry_id: <ENTRY_ID>`.

 ## Quick Start Guide